 At QoS STAs associated in a QoS BSS, MSDUs with a priority of Contention are considered equivalent to MSDUs with TID 0, and those with a priority of ContentionFree are delivered using the contention free delivery if a point coordinator (PC) is present in the AP.
 If a PC is not present, MSDUs with a priority of ContentionFree shall be delivered using an UP of 0.
 At STAs associated in a non-QoS BSS, all MSDUs with an integer priority are considered equivalent to MSDUs with a priority of Contention.

-If a STA is associated in a QoS BSS, the MSDUs it receives in QoS Data frames are reported with the TID
+The received individually addressed frames at a QoS STA may be as follows:

-value contained in the MAC header of that frame.
-The MSDUs such a STA receives in non-QoS Data
+Non-QoS subtypes, in which case the STA shall assign to them a priority of Contention, if they are received during the contention period (CP), or ContentionFree, if they are received during the contention free period (CFP).

-frames are reported to LLC with a priority of Contention, if they are received during the CP, or
+QoS subtypes, in which case the STA shall infer the UP value from the TID in the QoS Control field directly for TID values between 0 and 7.
+For TID values between 8 and 15 the STA shall extract the UP value in the UP subfield of the TS Info field in the associated TSPEC or from the UP field in the associated TCLAS (traffic classification) element, as applicable.

-ContentionFree, if they are received during the CFP.
+QoS APs deliver the UP with the received MSDUs to the DS.

 Not ready yet: